NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

   ### ValueSet expand with 'is-not-a' filter operation

   This request is appropriate for NCI Thesaurus and excludes concepts that have an is-a relationship with the specified concept, keeping only those that are not descendants of the target concept.

+The expected result will include C48672 (Schedule I Substance), C2991 (Disease or Disorder), and C48670 (Controlled Substance), while excluding C21282 (Lyase Gene) and C16612 (Gene) since they have an is-a relationship with Gene (C16612).

 ```
   cat << EOF > parameters.txt
   {